 - The Utah Nanofab, including deposition, photolithography (including mask-making), and etch equipment typical of University facilities.
 Specialized tools include ALD, XeF2 etch, LPCVD (TEOS, LTO, PSG), DRIE, CMP.

-- The Micron Technology Foundation Inc. Microscopy Suite includes an imaging XPS/Auger/ISS, XHR dual-beam FIB with Pt, Au deposition, I2, XeF2 and H2O enhanced etch injectors and omniprobe, UHR imaging SEM (cold FEG), analytical hi-res ESEM (FEG) with EBSD and EDX, with AFM, stylus profilometer, ellipsometer, optical interferometer, digital metallurgical microscope, and microspot XRF.
+- The portfolio of tools supporting nano-scale imaging and surface analysis includes an analytical S/TEM with ultrafast EDS (2d and 3D elemental mapping) and both wet and dry cell in-situ imaging, an imaging XPS/Auger/ISS, XHR dual-beam FIB with Pt, Au deposition, I2, XeF2 and H2O enhanced etch injectors and omniprobe, UHR imaging SEM (cold FEG), analytical hi-res ESEM (FEG) with EBSD and EDX, with AFM, stylus profilometer, ellipsometer, Hysitron nanoindenter, optical interferometer, digital metallurgical microscope, and microspot XRF

 - Research Affiliated Labs: a government accounting approved mechanism for accessing “private” tools and instrumentation for a user fee, and channeling those funds back to offset operational, maintenance, and upgrade costs.

 - We have developed a system to enable PI’s to obtain “preliminary data” for targeted funding solicitations by using University-sponsorship to pay for several months (as approved) of microfabrication and characterization user fees.